-As my due date approaches, I’m thinking more and more about what my labor and baby’s birth will be like.
-Luckily I am feeling pretty prepared and have all the things that I need.
+As my baby’s due date approaches, I’m thinking more about what my labor and birth will be like.
+Luckily I am feeling pretty prepared and have everything I need.
 But something else that I need to prepare for is the postpartum recovery period.
-Remember, your body is going to go through a lot of new changes after you have your baby.
+Remember, your body will go through many changes after having your baby.
 And you need to heal.
-Whether you are having your baby at the hospital, at a birth center or at home, you need to think about your postpartum time.
-Luckily, there are some things that you can get and do to make sure that you have a faster and easier recovery after birth.
-Here are my top 12 postpartum must-haves that I tell all of my clients to get.
+Whether you have your baby at the hospital, a birth center, or home, you must consider your postpartum time.
+Luckily, there are some things that I consider to be postpartum must-haves that can help you have a faster and easier recovery after childbirth.

 1. Belly Wrap

-Some people love them and some people don’t.
+Some people love them, and some people don’t.
 But there are several benefits when it comes to postpartum belly binding.
-First, it can help repair diastasis recti, which can occur from the uterus growing and stretching out the abdominal muscles.
+First, it can help repair diastasis recti, resulting from the uterus growing and stretching out the abdominal muscles.
 Second, it can help with lower back and pelvic support.
-During pregnancy our bodies produce the hormone Relaxin which helps our bodies open and become looser and more flexible.
-Obviously this is necessary to grow and birth our babies.
-When using a belly binder, corset or belly wrap postpartum, you are taking advantage of the Relaxin that is still in your body by putting pressure on your hips, pelvis and ribs to help go back to its pre-pregnancy state.
+During pregnancy, our bodies produce the hormone Relaxin, which allows our bodies to become looser and more flexible.
+This is necessary to grow and birth our babies.
+When using a belly binder, corset or belly wrap postpartum, you are taking advantage of the Relaxin still in your body by putting pressure on your hips, pelvis, and ribs to help them return to their pre-pregnancy state.

 These things are amazing.
-I love that you can freeze them, put them in the fridge or warm them for a perfect cold pack or hot pack for your nether regions.
-They provide full coverage down there so you can easily tuck them in your underwear, and the sleeves can be rinsed and reused, or tossed for convenience.
-Wearing these gel packs will definitely help a sore bottom and if you spray some witch hazel or lavender oil on the sleeves, you will be feeling even better!
+I love that you can freeze them, put them in the fridge, or warm them for a perfect cold pack or hot pack for your nether regions.
+They provide full coverage down there, so you can easily tuck them in your underwear, and the sleeves can be rinsed and reused or tossed for convenience.
+Wearing these gel packs will definitely help a sore bottom.
+And if you spray some witch hazel or lavender oil on the sleeves, you will feel even better!

 4. Sprays, Balms, and Salves

-On top of the padsicles, you will also want to have sitz baths, bottom balms, sprays and salves for recovery.
-As I stated in my padsicles video, I prefer to use all natural products on my body especially during birth and immediate postpartum.
+On top of the padsicles, you will also want to have sitz baths, bottom balms, sprays, and salves for recovery.
+As stated in my instructional video, I prefer to use all-natural products on my body, especially during birth and immediate postpartum.
 This is why I chose Earth Mama products to help me heal.
-And if I need to have a c-section, they also have a c-section healing salve that will help heal incisions.
-I’m so grateful to have found a company that truly cares about what they put in their products for new mothers and babies.
+And if I need to have a C-section, the healing salve is also great for helping heal incisions.

 6. Healthy Snacks & Meals

-The best way for your whole body to heal is to eat whole foods like protein, fruits and vegetables.
+The best way for your whole body to heal is to eat whole foods like protein, fruits, and vegetables.
 Make healthy choices during this time.
-This fuel that you are feeding your body will help you feel better and recover from the inside out.
+The fuel you feed your body will help you feel better and recover from the inside out.
+True postpartum must-haves!
 It also helps with breastfeeding!

 7. Stool Softener